Introduction to Careers in Statistics

 Application Areas of Statistics

-Careers in Statistics are used in each and every field nowadays, and here are a few of them.
+Careers in Statistics are used in every field nowadays, and here are a few of them.

 Let’s look at a few of them in detail:

-- In the field of the education sector, for providing projections of future student numbers which will allow changes in the birth rate and assess the number of teachers that will be needed in the sector.
+- In the education sector, for providing projections of future student numbers which will allow changes in the birth rate and assess the number of teachers that will be needed in the sector.

 - In medicine, designing experiments to assess the effects of drugs and associated side effects or to design, implement, and analyze clinical studies.

-- In the field of environment, collect data to monitor air pollution levels and keep an eye on the levels of toxic gases.
+- In the environment, collect data to monitor air pollution levels and toxic gas levels.

-- In the field of food, researchers collect data to measure the toxicity of food additives and recommend which items should be included in food production.
+- In food, researchers collect data to measure the toxicity of food additives and recommend which items should be included in food production.

 - In politics, statistics can be really useful for deriving the sentiment of the people and predicting the results.

-- In transportation and logistics, statistics can be used to predict the supply and demand of particular regions for piling up or reducing the stocks.
+- In transportation and logistics, companies can use statistics to predict the supply and demand of particular regions for piling up or reducing stocks.

 The below table represents the salaries of the different job titles under which the statisticians are engaged in companies and their pay grade